TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/method.md

 - **Functions for Page Component Attributes**: The function must return a value, which will be assigned to the component attribute.
 - **Functions for Component or Page Events**: The function will be executed when the event is triggered.
 - Use "lesscode.variableIdentifier" to invoke the auto-complete feature.
 The corresponding variable must be selected through the editor's auto-complete feature to get or modify the variable value.
 - Use "lesscode.functionName" to invoke the auto-complete feature.
-The corresponding function must be selected through the editor's auto-complete feature to call other functions within the application.
+The corresponding function must be selected through the editor's auto-complete feature to call other functions within the app.
 - Example of calling other remote functions: `lesscode['${func:getApiData}']().then((res) => do(res))`
 - Example code when the function is used for component attributes: